DCC-EX/dcc-ex.github.io/docs/index.rst

 * Simpler, modular, faster code with an API Library for developers for easy expansion
 * New direct throttle support from apps like EngineDriver, DCCppCAB
 * Ability to JOIN operations and service track as one "main" track with 2 power districts when not programming
+* DriveAway(tm) feature to place a loco on an isolated siding, read its ID, and drive onto the layout
 * New features and functions in JMRI, like a new current meter
 * Simple address read and set without understanding long/short CVs
 * Function reminders - Function commands are repeated to ensure changes are read by your decoder
 * Ability to run many more locos
 * Emergency Stop commands
 * Forget locos command - Stops reminders for locos no longer on the track
-* Built-in Automation with EX-RAIL!
+* Built-in Automation and accessory control with EX-RAIL!
 * Lively community online, and active feature development

 .. note:: DCC-EX is a major rewrite to the code.
 We started over and rebuilt it from the ground up!
 For what that means to you, click on our :doc:`Rewrite Article <about/rewrite>`.